 Our unwavering focus on improving corporate governance has led, in particular, to changes in the Board of Directors, the body responsible for the group’s strategic oversight.

 Not only do these changes reflect national and international best practices and developments in ECB and Bank of Italy regulations, but they are the result of our board assessments.

-- one third of its members are women;
+- about 40% of its members are women;

 |PREVIOUS BOARD||CURRENT BOARD||AVG.
 FTSE MIB COMPANIES*|

 |NO. OF DIRECTORS||15||15||12|

 |DIRECTORS APPOINTED BY MINORITY LISTS||13%||13%||17%|

 |1 Independence requirements according to the art.19 of Articles of Association